swcarpentry/hg-novice/02-collab.md

 default = https://bitbucket.org/vlad/planets
 ~~~

-Once the default path is set up,
+Now that the default path is set up, we won't need to specify the
+target when we run `hg push` in the future; running `hg push`
-this command will push the changes from our local repository
+will automatically push the changes from our local repository
 to the repository on BitBucket:

 ~~~ {.input}